The Best Versailles Fountain Show 2026

 As you watch the Versailles Fountain Show, take in the surrounding scenery filled with perfectly cut hedges and sculptures.
 The fountains of Versailles are masterpieces.
 Be sure to visit the most famous ones, like the Latona Fountain and Apollo Fountain.

 There’s no time limit on the Versailles Fountain Show tickets, meaning you don’t need to rush your visit.
-If you want, you can watch the fountain shows all day!
+Feel free to catch every performance and admire the water displays whenever they are in motion during your visit.
 Relax, take your time, and stay however long you want.

 If you can swing it, see the Versailles musical fountain show at night.
 We were in Paris for the weekend, and everyone agreed we had to see in the little time we had.
 And it was sooo worth it - the combination of the lights, the water, and the music is just something else.
 It felt like a fairy tale!